bseeger/jhu_ingest_csv/README.md

 This repository, __jhu_ingest_csv__, is a test repository to help migrate some sample JHU data into Drupal 8 using Migrate tools to create Islandora content in 8.
 It can be used as a template for ingests.
 You might find it helpful as another example to follow when working with migrations.
 The test data includes Image, Audio and PDF objects.

-This repository contains a `data` folder containing a CSV and the sample files, as a convenience so that the accompanying files are easily available on the Drupal server running the migration.
-(This is not the recommended method for making files available to Drupal in a real migration.)
+This repository contains a `data` folder containing a CSV and an empty directory where the files would be found.
+The files are not included due to size restrictions.

 This repository may function as a template for JHU (and others) to create the yml files defining migrations.